 Even if you try everything on this list, snoring can actually be to do with your genetic makeup.
 If you know that other people in your family snore, ask them what they did to help them stop snoring.
 You never know, it just might work for you too!

-See a doctor to silence your snoring
+See a doctor to stop your snoring

 Whether it’s for the sake of your partner or your health, there are plenty of reasons to deal with your snoring.